 - Treatment is discreet and compassionate.
 Addiction is a source of stigma and shame, which prevents many people from seeking treatment.
 Medically assisted detoxification, like the Waismann Method, takes place in a full-service hospital with private rooms.
 Admission to the hospital as if they came in for any other medical conditions and detoxed in a private, safe environment free from judgment.

 Of course, there are some drawbacks to medically assisted treatment, as with all medical procedures.
 Medically assisted treatment works best when patients are ready and willing to undergo detox.
 It is less effective for people who are not yet prepared to become opioid-free or alcohol-free.
-For these individuals, an option like medication-assisted treatment could be an acceptable option.
+For these individuals, an option like medication-assisted treatment could be acceptable.
 However, medication-assisted treatment is much more effective as a temporary step toward recovery, not as a permanent solution.

-Waismann Method Medically Assisted Detox Treatment
+Medically Assisted Detox Near Me

 At Waismann Method®, our goal is to heal our patients and free them from opioid dependence so they can start the path to a healthier lifestyle.
 We use the latest scientific methods to treat opioid and alcohol dependence.
 As a result, nearly 100% of our patients have achieved successful detox.

 After completing detoxification, our patients enter our exclusive Domus Retreat.
-This short term recovery center provides a safe haven and post-detox care as people regain strength to start the healing process physically and mentally.
+This short-term recovery center provides a safe haven and post-detox care as people regain strength to start the healing process physically and mentally.
 Combining individualized treatment protocols, successful medical detoxification, and supportive recovery care sets the Waismann Method apart as a safe, effective, and compassionate treatment option for substance use disorder.